olmpyia/GroupProject/README.md

 ## Project Objective
 Features and Goals:

-This project will include a moveable character and obstacles to avoid.
-The moveable character will be a ball that is controlled with the commands (ex.
-WASD, arrow keys, mouse, etc.).
-The obstacles to be avoided are spikes, lasers, and blocks.
-All of this is in the hopes that the user, no matter their age, has fun at our game.
+This project will include a character that can jump over obstacles.
+Players will be able to control this character using either their mouse or the space key.
+The obstacles to be avoided are spikes and lasers of varying sizes.
+Power-ups are provided that will provide either a skip or shield to the player.
+The goal of this game is to improve math literacy in players of all ages and demographics, while still offering a fun, entertaining experience.

 ## UI and Logic Planning
 Class Diagram